kjraywood/rbsys/src/README.md

 # sysnotes

-System notes written in asciidoctor using foundation theme
+System notes written in asciidoctor using customised foundation theme
 Sources (bridgeDoc files) have extension .bdoc Asciidoc files have extension .adoc
 Processing is controlled via a Makefile